Dylan-Chang/blog/php5.md

     wuff

 ### Abstract Methods and Classes
 When designing class hierarchies, you might want to partially leave certain methods for inheriting classes to implement.

 The class Shape would then be called an abstract class, meaning that it's not a class with complete functionality and is only meant to be inherited from.
 You cannot instantiate an abstract class.

-该类 Shape 将被称为一个抽象类，这意味着它不是一个具有完整功能的类，只是想被继承。无法实例化一个抽象类。

-### inheritance
+### Interfaces
 Class inheritance enables you to describe a parent-child relationship between classes.

-For example, you might have a base class Shape from which both Square and Circle derive.
-However, you might often want to add additional "interfaces" to classes, basically meaning additional contracts to which the class must adhere.
-This is achieved in C++ by using multiple inheritance and deriving from two classes.
-PHP chose interfaces as an alternative to multiple inheritance, which allows you to specify additional contracts a class must follow.
-An interface is declared similar to a class but only includes function prototypes (without implementation) and constants.
-Any class that "implements" this interface automatically has the interface's constants defined and, as the implementing class, needs to supply the function definitions for the interface's function prototypes that are all abstract methods (unless you declare the implementing class as abstract).
+### __autoload()
+When writing object-oriented code, it is often customary to put each class in its own source file.
+The advantage of this is that it's much easier to find where a class is placed, and it also minimizes the amount of code that needs to be included because you only include exactly the classes you need.
+The downside is that you often have to include tons and tons of source files, which can be a pain, often leading to including too many files and a code-maintenance headache.

 ## Namespace